SAP/project-sailor/docs/tutorial.rst

 .. _how_to_model:

-Building custom Machine Learning models
+Building Custom Machine Learning Models
 =======================================

 Building machine learning models can be done using the same starting point as building custom visualizations, namely the method